mybasementcloud/bash_4_Check_Point_scripts/README.md

 NOTE:  !!
 Provided AS-IS and mostly for reference on scripting approach.
 No implied Support, SLA, or help, but might address issues identified if provided with enough details !!

 Scripts should handle all installation types from R77.30 and higher, potential function on pre-R77.30 versions possible.
 This set handles R8X varriants up to R80.40.M2.
-R80.40 EA operation tests are pending.
+R80.40 EA operation tests show success.

 These scripts are currently in deployment in the mybasementcloud environment and used to operate, document, and administer the mybasementcloud Check Point systems.